LoujainM/Powerbi-Sales-Dashboard/README.md

-# Power BI Sales Dashboard
+# Executive Revenue Monitoring Dashboard

 ## Objective
 Build an interactive sales dashboard to monitor KPIs, trends, and performance by region and category.